cpkirkpat/process-wallpaper-windows/README.md

 # process-wallpaper

+## This is a fork of [anirudhajith/process-wallpaper](https://github.com/anirudhajith/process-wallpaper) where I will be porting Linux-specifc code to Windows

 Python and shell scripts which set your wallpaper to a wordcloud of the most resource-intensive processes presently running.

 ![](https://raw.githubusercontent.com/anirudhajith/process-wallpaper/master/screenshot.png)